 What does the report mean for the future of deepwater drilling?

-tougher safety rules," they write.
+- It's Unclear Whether the Findings Have Teeth, says Stephen Power and Ben Casselman at The Wall Street Journal: The report's conclusions "could give regulators more ammunition to pursue tougher safety rules," they write.
 But there is also a great deal of pressure on "lawmakers in both parties to allow deep-water drilling to resume," they add:

 The economic and political environment has changed since the summer, when images of oil fouling Gulf beaches provoked outrage toward BP and rekindled worries about the safety of offshore oil drilling.

 Since then, U.S. gasoline prices have risen to an average of more than $3 a gallon, unusually high for winter.
 Republicans, who are generally more supportive of the oil industry and domestic exploration, have regained control of one chamber of Congress.

 - BP Not Out of Woods Yet, states Steve LeVine at Foreign Policy.
 Investors are heartened by the fact that the report does not accuse BP of negligence, he explains, but the commission was actually barred from investigating BP's legal culpability.
 By accusing BP of a "failure of management," and stating that the accident was "avoidable" and "preventable," the report "contains much grist should the U.S. Department of Justice decide to level the gross negligence charge," LeVine says.

 - Commission Is Not Objective, asserts Robert L Cavnar at The Huffington Post:

 The spill commission's conclusions, though not completely off base, are tainted by politics, lack of industry experience on the panel, and what I believe to be its effort to spread blame, not pinpoint it ...